Are vines starting to snake through some of the trees growing in your yard? Every trusted tree service will tell you to remove them.

 “Yes” is the cut-and-dry answer to the question, “Are vines bad for trees?”
 If they aren’t tamed fast enough, they will systematically wreak havoc on your trees.

-Let Wilder Tree Company supply you with plant health care services and prevent vines from doing too much damage.
+Let Wilder Tree Company supply you with certified arborist care and prevent vines from doing too much damage.
+If vines that kill trees have already caused severe damage, our tree removal services can safely eliminate hazardous trees from your property.
 Give us a call at (512) 729-8733 today to arrange for our experts to inspect your trees and remove vines from them.